 In 2013, APPS was awarded a $10,000 Energy Efficiency Grant from DEECD.
 This grant has allowed our school to implement energy saving measures across the whole school.
 We have put learning about saving energy into our curriculum in Grade 3 and Grade 6 as well as giving student leaders in each classroom responsibility as Energy Savers.
 These students were a vest and remind others to turn off lights and use energy wisely.
 Parents, School Council and community volunteers have been involved as well.
 Read our Learning Story - Energy here.

 Our story begins with student leaders.
-2015 is our first year with Grade 6 Sustainability Leaders!
+2015 was our first year with Grade 6 Sustainability Leaders!
 The leaders are all very enthusiastic about making a difference at APPS.
-The leaders conducted an energy audit of the entire school and presented a report of their findings to School Council, staff and students in Term 4.
+The leaders conducted an energy audit of the entire school and presented a report of their findings to School Council, staff and students.

 These leaders have also collected weekly travel-to-school data called “Terrific Tuesday”.
 We started using a system with pegs and paper plates for students to record how they travelled to school.During October -Walk to School Month – our weekly hands up counts showed our active travel rates were above average for the whole month : 71%, 75%, 74% and 80%!

 Sustainability Leaders have been working hard on their presentations to each class in the school on saving energy.
 They’ve made Turn off the light signs, Close the door signs, Turn me off signs and Set the temperature signs for each room.
 In addition, two Energy Saver vests were given to each class so that students can take responsibility for turning off appliances and saving energy.

 Grade 3 students investigated energy through measuring temperature and light (illumination) around the school.
 Students made aerial pictures of their classroom showing electrical appliances that use energy in their classroom.